ljr1981/masking_library/mask/readme.txt

 "mask" 		--> What you will reference in your own project for reuse.
 "mask_demo"	--> To see a demonstration of the library at-work.
 "test"		--> To learn more about the library and see how it is tested (as well as other examples).

+NOTE
+====
+Running the "test" target does NOT run the tests (EiffelStudio AutoTest feature does that).
+Targets that are purely for testing, have a root class and feature and will compile (finalize) to an EXE.
+However, this EXE is not intended for execution (e.g. "Run").
+It is there to create an EXE which the AutoTest feature can "hook into" for debugging and other purposes.

+Additionally, we have used the root class and procedure as a convenience for bringing DOC_* classes into the system, which facilitates your access to and interaction with these classes for the purpose of documentation and learning (e.g. allowing you to navigate them with pick-and-drop and other Eiffel class and feature tools, like Clickable-view on the note clauses).